lekoala/kaly-di/readme.md

 // Define dependencies
 $definitions = Definitions::create()
     ->set(\PDO::class, new \PDO('sqlite::memory:')) // Define a PDO service
-    ->parameter(MyClass::class, 'db', \PDO::class); // Inject the PDO service into MyClass

 // Create the container
 $container = new Container($definitions);

-// Get an instance of MyClass
+// Get an instance of MyClass that is using the PDO service
 $myObject = $container->get(MyClass::class);

 // Now you can use the object